 However, as a sign of the changing times and wider acceptance, Ireland elected its first openly gay head of state in 2017.
 Leo Eric Varadkar became the fourth ever openly gay leader globally.

 The Gay Scene in Ireland

 Today Ireland has a lively "gay scene", especially in Dublin and Belfast.
 Some favorite hang-outs like the "George" in Dublin are clearly identifiable by their use of the rainbow flag, others are far more discreet.
 The best bet for visitors who want to meet other gay people is to obtain a copy of GCN, the Gay Community News, a monthly magazine with comprehensive listings.

 Marriage Equality and Panti Bliss

-Weirdly enough, in 2015 Ireland became the first country in the world to get marriage equality by popular demand - a hotly contested referendum decided on henceforth calling all unions between two consenting adults marriage, regardless of the sexes involved.
-And Ireland also gained an openly gay Health Minister in the same year (Leo Varadkar had his coming out on national radio in January).
+In 2015 Ireland became the first country in the world to get marriage equality by popular demand - a hotly contested referendum decided on henceforth calling all unions between two consenting adults marriage, regardless of the sexes involved.
+And Ireland also gained an openly gay Health Minister in the same year (Leo Varadkar had his coming out on national radio in January and is now the Prime Minister).
 In 2016, the prominent lesbian campaigner Katherine Zappone was made Minister for Children and Youth Affairs.

 Who'd have thought so just twenty or so years ago?